aspose-svg/Aspose.SVG-API-References/english/net/aspose.svg.dom/document/getelementsbytagnamens/_index.md

 ---
 title: Document.GetElementsByTagNameNS
 second_title: Aspose.SVG for .NET API Reference
-description: Document method.
+description: Document GetElementsByTagNameNS method.
 Returns a NodeList of all the Elements with a given local name and namespace URI in document order
 type: docs
 weight: 990
 url: /net/aspose.svg.dom/document/getelementsbytagnamens/